nitin-1926/IrisMail/README.md

 ### 1. Server-Side Setup (API Routes)

-Initialize the service with your email configuration and a secret key for encryption.
+Initialize the service with your Gmail credentials only - SMTP settings are auto-configured.

+> **Note:** You'll need to generate a [Gmail App Password](https://support.google.com/accounts/answer/185833) for the `GMAIL_PASSWORD` environment variable.

 ```typescript
 // app/api/send-otp/route.ts